ei-shadi/ei-shadi/README.md

 <!-- 🧑‍💻 About Me -->
 <h1 align="center" style="font-size: 2rem; margin-top: 3rem;">🧑‍💻 About Me</h1>
 <h3>
-  I'm a passionate MERN Stack Developer skilled in building responsive, high-performance web applications with HTML, CSS, Tailwind CSS, and JavaScript.
+  I'm a passionate Full Stack Developer skilled in building responsive, high-performance web applications with HTML, CSS, Tailwind CSS, and JavaScript.
 I focus on creating dynamic, user-friendly interfaces using React and Next.js, while developing secure and scalable backends with Node.js, Express.js, and MongoDB.
 I also work with Firebase to implement real-time features and authentication.
 What excites me most is turning ideas into clean, efficient, and maintainable code while delivering complete, end-to-end solutions using modern web technologies.
 </h3>

 <h3>💡 What I've learned so far:</h3>